-Using this methodology, once the elevation is subtracted from the projected surge height, the depth of surge limits are determined.
-The output of the tool is a polygon file holding all of the depth classification strata for a particular storm category.
-The output, depicted in this Atlas, differs from the inundation tool output because each map holds information for only one category of hurricane.
+Using this methodology, once the elevation is subtracted from the projected storm tide, the storm tide limits are determined.
+The output of the tool is a merged polygon file holding all the maximum inundation zones for Category 1 through Category 5 hurricanes.
+The output, depicted in this Storm Tide Atlas, is determined consistent with the coastal areas throughout the state.